Computer Science (CMSI)

 CMSI 3558 Electronic Markets (4 semester hours)

 Study of the convergence of markets, fair division, and dispute resolution with modern information technologies.
 Utility theory; formal definitions for fairness; algorithms for proportional, strong, and envy-free division; complexity of cake-cutting algorithms; unequal shares; indivisible goods; impossibility theorems; auctions and elections; electronic markets vs. electronic commerce; parimutuel wagering and modern wagering websites; efficient market hypothesis; introduction to price theory; prediction markets and IEM (Iowa Electronic Markets); securities exchanges and NASDAQ; online auction markets and eBay; blockchain and cryptocurrencies; architecture and implementation; scalability and security; legal issues; future directions.
-Prerequisite: CMSI 1010 or consent of instructor.
+Prerequisite: CMSI 1010 or permission of instructor.

 CMSI 3630 Data Structures and Algorithms in Engineering (4 semester hours)